-These Key Messages are designed to clearly and consistently explain the benefits of the new California Standards, also known as Common Core to other parents and community members.
+These Key Messages are designed to clearly and consistently explain the benefits of the new California Standards, also known Common Core to other teachers and administrators, parents and and community members.

 LIFE SKILLS

 Common Core is a way for students to acquire the life skills they need, such as the ability to think critically, communicate and collaborate.
 Common Core will help them stand on their own two feet to meet the challenges and take advantage of the opportunities that lie ahead.